-You have decided to take your vehicle off the road, the reason doesn’t really matter, but the problem that faces you does.
-The Driver and Vehicle Licensing Agency (DVLA) need to know, why?
+You have decided to take your vehicle off the road.
+Now you must notify The Driver and Vehicle Licensing Agency (DVLA).

 Should you ignore these rules then you could face a fine of up to £2500.

 When Do I Need To Apply For a SORN?

 There could be several reasons why you may want to apply for a SORN.
 Remember once your car is registered off-road, it cannot be kept on any public road.
 Here are some common examples of why you may apply for a SORN.